Become a Student

 Please follow the steps below to begin your enrollment.
 If you need assistance at any point, please contact us at 757.825.2800 and we will be happy to assist you.

-The 6 steps to begin your academic career @ TNCC.
+The 6 steps to begin your academic career at Thomas Nelson.

-Explore, Excel, Succeed at Thomas Nelson Community College Your acknowledgement letter will be sent to you at your TNCC email.
+Explore, Excel, Succeed at Thomas Nelson Community College.
 Please check your email account often for important communication from the College.

 Apply for Admission to Thomas Nelson Community College online: